-We optimized the thresholds ($PROB$, $SHAP$) on the training set by sweeping values to maximize the F1-score (the harmonic mean of precision and recall).
+We optimized the thresholds \(\tau_{\mathrm{PROB}}\) and \(\tau_{\mathrm{SHAP}}\) \chreplaced{}{($PROB$, $SHAP$)} on the training set by sweeping values to maximize the F1-score.
 We then fixed these thresholds and applied the rule to the test set to evaluate the improvement in detection performance (see Section~\ref{results_detection}).
 It’s essential to note that the thresholds are dimensionless, but they are tied to our data normalization and model output scaling.
 In another setting, they would need recalibration.
 In effect, this SHAP-gating constitutes a simple post-hoc decision fusion, combining the model’s numeric output with an XAI-based feature metric.